 Content Writing With AirStory

-Airstory is an impressive cloud based content writing tool for all your writing projects.
+Airstory is a free cloud based content writing tool for all your writing projects.
 I’ve been using it as a replacement for Google Docs.
 It provides a clean and distraction-free user interface.
 It offers:

 - an outliner: to quickly rearrange your sections or text blocks